Teaching and Learning

 Relationships and Sex Education at Wapping

-From this year secondary schools in Britain have a statutory obligation to deliver a Relationships and Sex Education (RSE) curriculum.
+Since 2020 secondary schools in Britain have a statutory obligation to deliver a Relationships and Sex Education (RSE) curriculum.
 ‘The purpose of RSE is to help children and young people to be safe, healthy and happy as they grow up and in their future lives.’
 (Sex Education Forum) At Wapping High School RSE is taught within our extensive PSHE curriculum and is based on the Sex Education Forum’s 12 principles of good RSE education, which can be viewed here.
 The school’s RSE policy can be accessed here.
 Additionally the letter and parent presentation regarding the changes can be found below.

 If parents or carers have any questions regarding the content taught in these sessions they should contact PSHE Lead; using the email below, in the first instance.